Coordinate recognition: General theory, Groups, and other surprises: Limiting examples

 \subsection{The failure of a weak converse to Theorem~\ref{Fact:construction}}

 Theorem~\ref{T.Limiting} implies that the converse to Theorem~\ref{Fact:construction} is false.
 In the original draft of this paper we asked whether a weak converse to Theorem~\ref{Fact:construction}, asserting that every indecomposable group $G$ that does not admit nontrivial homomorphism into its center recognizes coordinates, holds.
-This was quickly answered in the negative by Forte Shinko (\cite{shinko2025recognzing}).
-We still do not know whether every finite indecomposable group that does not admit a nontrivial homomorphism into its center recognizes coordinates and even whether the class of all finite groups with this property recognizes coordinates.
+This was quickly answered in the negative by Forte Shinko (\cite{shinko2025recognzing}) who proved that the unrestricted wreath product $ \bbZ\wr \bbQ$ (i.e., the semidirect product of $\bbZ^\bbQ$ and $\bbQ$) admits no nontrivial homomorphism into its center, but its ultrapower does.
+This group is clearly infinite, and we do not know whether every finite indecomposable group that does not admit a nontrivial homomorphism into its center recognizes coordinates and even whether the class of all finite groups with this property recognizes coordinates.
 A potential angle of attack to resolve the former question may be via Sylows theorems.
 The reason why the proof that $\Sym_3$ recognizes coordinates (and Proposition~\ref{P.2}) requires an additional effort is because it has a unique (hence normal) 3-Sylow subgroup.
 A finite indecomposable group necessarily has non-unique $p$-Sylow subgroup for some $p$, and a generalization of Proposition~\ref{P.2} (taking $Z(G)=\{e\}$ into the account) may show that such $G$ recognizes coordinates.

 Shinko's proof shows that the property `$G$ does not admit a nontrivial homomorphism into $Z(G)$' is not first-order.
 We remark that the other property figuring in the statement of Theorem~\ref{Fact:construction}, of being \emph{indecomposable}, is not first-order either.